pjakiela/ECON523/exercises/E9-randomization.md

 set seed 1234
 ```
 between `clear` and `set obs 4`.
 This will guarantee that Stata uses the
-same sequence of pseudo-random numbers every time you run the file.
+same sequence of pseudo-random numbers every time you run the file (you can also set the version
+for additional confidence in your code's reproducibility).
 Run the file
 a few times to confirm that this is the case.

 <br>